- Duration: 1 – 4 hours (Custom Sessions Available)

 The actual term Islamophobia in English was first used in 1923 as part of an article in the Journal of Theological Studies.
 Islamophobia began to enter common parlance in the 1970s, becoming increasingly widely used during the 1980s and 1990s.

-In 1997, the Runnymede Trust released a report entitled ‘Islamophobia: A Challenge for Us All,’ within which it outlined certain closed views about Islam which are problematic.
+In 1997, the Runnymede Trust released a report entitled ‘Islamophobia: A Challenge for Us All,’ within which it outlined certain closed views about Islam that are problematic.
 These include seeing Islam as being resistant to change, separate from other world views and inferior to the West.

 In 2004, Kofi Annan, then Secretary-General of the UN, addressed a seminar on the issue, ‘Confronting Islamophobia,’ in which he urged greater tolerance in the wake of an upsurge in anti-muslim sentiment.